 |

-| Since case analysis essentially is self-learning through simulated experience, its
+analysis essentially is self-learning through simulated experience, its

-success depends on the lively interchange of information, ideas, and opinions brought out
+success depends on the lively interchange of information, ideas, and

-responsibility for learning on the student.
-Accordingly, you must read each case carefully and come to class prepared to
+Accordingly, you must read each case carefully and come to class

-recommended course of action for avoiding the identified problems.
+recommended course of action for avoiding the identified problems

 You must also be able to describe how the case relates to the material